DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 title: School admins
 ---

 Find out what school admins can do using the early career framework services.

-School admins are sometimes known as school induction tutors or coordinators.
+School admins are also known as:

+* school users
+* school induction tutors (SITs)
+* school induction coordinators

 ## Request access to the Manage ECTs service via school GIAS email